 - Organic Coconut oil: Virgin Coconut Oil, Coconut Butter or Odourless Coconut Oil for cooking

-- MCT Oil – used in drinks but not for cooking
+- MCT Oil – used in drinks, especially Bulletproof Coffee but only sparingly used for cooking i.e. frying an egg

 - Virgin Olive oil – in salads and only low heat cooking